 A systematic review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
 The key characteristics of a systematic review are: a clearly defined question with inclusion & exclusion criteria; rigorous & systematic search of the literature; critical appraisal of included studies; data extraction and management; analysis & interpretation of results; and report for publication.

-Research librarians can partner with you on systematic reviews.
+Research librarians can partner with current Duke Health faculty, staff, and students on systematic reviews.

 Add us to your author team and we will design and manage complex, thorough searches in multiple databases.
 We will also provide you with: